Don't Cry (film)

 Don’t Cry is a short, animated film by the Palestinian filmmaker Hisham Zreiq.
-The film is about a Palestinian girl, a Palestinian man and an Israeli woman meet at a celestial lake, the meeting triggers a conflict between the man and the woman caused by previous encounter, the girl tries to mediate.
+The film is about a Palestinian girl, a Palestinian man and an Israeli woman who meet at a celestial lake, the meeting triggers a conflict between the man and the woman caused by a previous encounter, and the girl tries to mediate.

 In an interview with Zreiq in the Pan-Arabic culture online magazine of the London based The New Arab (Arabic: العربي الجديد) news agency said that the film uses symbolism, talking about the cycle of violence that always starts with an Israeli aggression, followed by a Palestinian reaction and results with more Palestinian deaths.
-Many symbols are to be seen in the film set, like a broken hourglass, a broken alarm clock and a slow-moving snail as symbol for the death of peace and the time stand still after the collapse of Oslo accords.
+Many symbols are to be seen in the film set, like a broken hourglass, a broken alarm clock and a slow-moving snail as a symbol for the death of peace and the time stand still after the collapse of Oslo accords.
 Other symbols like a bullet and a stone, unbalanced scale symbolizing the unbalanced conflict.